tucan9389/awesome-ml-demos-with-ios/CONTRIBUTING.md

 ### 🖐 Make issue

 1. Prepare demo gif and link for your mobile machine learning project.
-> I recommand width of gif is 320.<br>If you want to know how to generate gif demo, plz check [this tutorial](#How-to-generate-gif).
+> I recommend the width of gif is 320.<br>If you want to know how to generate gif demo, check [this tutorial](#How-to-generate-gif).
-2. Make a issue before PR
+2. Make an issue before PR
-> Issue guidelines will be prepared.
-But the guidelines aren't prepared yet.
+> I will prepare the issue guidelines, but not yet.

 ### 👍 Make PR